anypay/WooCommerce/README.md

 # How does it work?

-* The Buyer prepares the order and click on the "proceed to Anypay" button.
+* The Buyer prepares the order and clicks on the "proceed to Anypay" button.

 * The Buyer is redirected to the invoice